The Best Hearing Amplifiers

 As we mentioned earlier, the distinction is important; the FDA is clear that over-the-counter products are not the same thing as hearing aids.
 However, non-prescription hearing amplifiers are much less expensive, and for people with mild to moderate hearing loss, they can provide sufficient amplification to make everyday interactions much easier.

 Non-prescription hearing amplifiers are easy to operate and safe when used properly.
 They are even regulated for safety when it comes to output.
-With that said, you should get an assessment with a qualified audiologist as soon as you notice hearing issues, as it’s important to determine the cause (or causes) of your hearing impairment.
+With that said, you should get an assessment with a qualified audiologist as soon as you notice hearing issues, as it’s important to determine the cause (or causes) of your hearing impairment and get a personalized treatment recommendation.

 Hearing problems are assessed in terms of a decibel range (written on audiology exams as “dB HL”).
 People who have lost from 26 to 40 decibels of hearing have a mild degree of hearing loss, while people who have lost from 41 to 44 decibels have a moderate degree.